Reporting steps

 Review your report within 28 days of lodging

-• If your report was lodged within the lodgement period (or approved extension period), you will have 28 calendar days to review and edit your reporting documents after lodgement.
+• If you lodge your report within the lodgement period or an approved extension period, provided the extension period ends at least four weeks before 31 August, you will have 28 days to review and amend the report.

 • The reporting documents (Questionnaire, Workforce Management Statistics and Workplace Profile) cannot be edited once the 28-day review period has ended.

-• If changed are needed, you must log into the Employer Portal to:
+• If changes are needed, you must log into the Employer Portal to:

 • update your reporting document/s (if you re-enter a section and make any edits to an uploaded file or answer, you will reopen your report)